amit08255/virtual-dev-env/README.md

     ```sh
     vagrant up --provider=virtualbox
     ```
 * Vagrant will download vagrant box **archlinux/archlinux** if it's not already available on your computer.
-For more vagrant box list (ceck this link)[https://app.vagrantup.com/boxes/search].
+For more vagrant box list [check this link](https://app.vagrantup.com/boxes/search).

 * Once virtual box is running, use below command to connect using SSH: